trevorqhl/hike/_posts/york/2020-10-18-hiking-phyllisrawlinson.md

 ![Linux]({{site.baseurl}}/images/phyllisrawlinson.png)
 <br>
 <br>
 Located at Leslie St and 19th Ave, the trail at Phyllis Rawlinson Park is about 30 minute long but very nice to walk in nature.
-The property was left to Richmond Hill by Phyllis Rawlinson in her will on the condition of that it was to be managed for conservation purposes.
+The land was left to Richmond Hill by Phyllis Rawlinson in her will on the condition of that it was to be managed for conservation purposes.
 The city has done a good job to honor her will.
 <br>
 <br>
 ![Linux]({{site.baseurl}}/images/phyllisrawlinson1.jpg)